brainyfarm/homebrew-copyall/README.md

 - Test files and directories if `--ignore-tests` is specified.
 - Non-specified folders if `--folders` option is used.
 - Non-specified file types if `--file-types` option is used.
+- Patterns specified via `--exclude`.
+- Entries from your global git ignore file if configured.

 ## Advanced Usage